 A year later, my company changed their App/Dev approach from a traditional, phased methodology to what is referred to as Agile Development.
 Once again, a whole different set of skills were needed.
 I’ve had friends who have avoided that change in the past by getting back out in the job market.
 Them preferring a change of companies over changing methodologies might give you a hint as to how big a change this could be.

 But once again Kene was right, buy accepting the change, focusing on myself and my talents, I was able to adapt and learn from the change.

 Some things that helped me get through that change include asking myself, “is this change a step forward or a step back?”
 I’m not saying to categorically avoid stepping back, but for me the fact that these changes were both steps forward made the easier to accept and adapt to.
 Next, I thought about my existing skill set.
 Would this change mean I lose my edge, or my expertise in my existing field?
-This question (nd answer) felt scarier, because for me it was a definite “maybe”.
+This question (and the answer) felt scary, because for me it was a not-so-definite “maybe”.
 I’d bet that’s the answer a lot of times when dealing with a change in your job.

 You see, my 12 years of Infrastructure PM work gave me a solid edge in the job market, especially during the recent recession.
-For every highly qualified Infrastructure PM, I’d bet there at 10 or more app/dev PMs.
+For every highly qualified Infrastructure PM, I’d bet there are 10 or more App/Dev PMs.

 Managing change in your career can be also be affected by your resiliency.